 Student must obtain a C grade or better in all courses.

 Students who are planning to earn the Bachelor of Science in Nursing may obtain their prerequisite courses at Maricopa Community Colleges.
 For information on courses that meet requirements for admission into a baccalaureate program, please contact a program advisor.

 THE NURSE ASSISTING PATHWAY

-The nurse assisting pathway is designed to prepare students to complete the Nurse Assistant Certification through the Arizona State Board of Nursing to practice in a health care agency as a certified nurse assistant.
-Completion of the nurse assistant program of study provides job ready skills as a nursing assistant.
-Students may apply to the Nursing Program after completing the prerequisite courses and admission requirements.
+The nurse assisting pathway is designed to prepare students to complete the Nurse Assistant certification/licensure through the Arizona State Board of Nursing to practice in a health care agency as a nurse assistant.
+Completion of the Nurse Assistant program of study provides job ready skills as a nurse assistant.

 This pathway map will help you gain the expertise needed to:

-- Apply nurse assisting skills to meet the basic and holistic needs of hospitalized adults in acute and long-term care facilities.
+- Safely perform nurse assisting skills to meet the needs of diverse populations.

 The following is the suggested course sequence by term.
 Please keep in mind: